veysiygt/mern-ecommerce/README.md

-# Frontend
+# E-Commerce

-Frontend is a mobile application developed using Expo and React Native.
+E-Commerce is a mobile application developed using Expo and React Native.
 This guide explains how to set up the project and run it on a mobile device.

 ## Planned Features
 - Payment Integration: Implement payment gateways to handle transactions securely.